footings/footings/docs/index.md

 ## Principles

-The Footings library was designed as framework library using the below princples -
+The Footings library was designed as framework library using the below principles -

 - Models are a sequence of linked steps.
 - Models should be easy to understand.